-Adults in Ecuador who require hip replacements, repairs due to injuries, or repairs due to congenital deformities often face debilitating pain and difficulty walking.
-Employment becomes impossible for those unable to move about?and families suffer the consequences.
+Adults in Ecuador who require hip replacements or repairs due to injuries or congenital deformities often face debilitating pain and difficulty walking.
+Employment becomes impossible for those unable to move about and families suffer the consequences.

-In 2001 a small group of Edmonton-based health care practitioners and lay people who had been on two previous medical missions to Ecuador formed the Canadian Association of Medical Teams Abroad (CAMTA) to provide orthopedic surgery to pediatric and adult patients and to provide continuing education on detection and treatment practices for medical personnel in Ecuador.
+In 2001 a small group of Edmonton-based health care practitioners and lay people who had been on two previous medical missions to Ecuador formed the Canadian Association of Medical Teams Abroad (CAMTA).
+The group wanted to provide orthopedic surgery to pediatric and adult patients and to share continuing education on detection and treatment practices with medical personnel in Ecuador.

 CAMTA provides orthopedic surgeries at Un Canto a la Vida Hospital in Quito.
 Our group does not charge the patients or their families, but patients do have to pay something to the hospital.
 Each family’s cost is determined by the hospital social worker.
-Currently CAMTA performs as many as 80 surgeries in a two week period.
+CAMTA performs about 80 surgeries in a two week period each year.

 Team members volunteer their time and expertise and raise the funds necessary to cover their travel and living expenses.
-Everything that they raise above that amount helps to pay for medical and surgical supplies and equipment needed for the mission.
+All the money they raise above that amount helps to pay for medical and surgical supplies and equipment needed for the Mission.

 During each medical mission, a group of CAMTA surgeons visits rural hospitals to interview potential sites for establishing a SIGN Nail program.
 CAMTA also ships large containers of donated hospital equipment and supplies to partner hospitals in Ecuador.
 These hospitals are often old and poorly equipped.
 The local medical personnel strive to provide quality care with limited resources, and are very grateful for the equipment and supplies that they receive.

 CAMTA works with the Tierra Nueva Foundation in Quito, Ecuador and operates in the Foundation’s new hospital, Un Canto a la Vida.
-CAMTA has SIGN Nail projects in three hospitals in Ecuador:
+CAMTA has SIGN Nail projects in two hospitals in Ecuador:

 - Hospital Vicente Corral Moscoso in Cuenca.